The Historical Basketball League

 Under the current NCAA system, college athletes cannot receive athletic compensation in excess of the school’s official cost of attendance, despite their pivotal role in generating college sports’ revenues.
 Many of these athletes come from lower socioeconomic backgrounds—approximately half of athletes at the power conferences come from families poor enough to qualify for Pell Grants.
 The HBL will allow college athletes to participate in the benefits generated by their efforts up-front and grant greater economic freedom and comfort during their college athletic careers.

-The HBL’s inaugural season will be in 2019 or 2020.
-To maximize the educational benefits of attending college as an athlete, the HBL’s season will take place during the summer, with our opening tip off on June 19 and our championship tournament taking place over Labor Day weekend each year.
+The HBL’s inaugural season will be in 2020.
+To maximize the educational benefits of attending college as an athlete, the HBL’s season will take place during the summer, with our opening tip off on June 19 (Juneteenth) and our championship tournament taking place over Labor Day weekend each year.
 Please explore the site and reach out with any questions you might have.